onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 Licensing Requirements
 ^^^^^^^^^^^^^^^^^^^^^^
-ONAP can support external licensing management solution (e.g. vendor specific) in addition to its own licensing management solution.
+ONAP can support external licensing management solution.
+For example a vendor-specific solution where xNF obtains its licenses from an external source and ONAP licensing management solution is not used.
 If licensing management solution is provided by ONAP, then ONAP operators build the VNF License using SDC during onboarding.
 Refer to the ONAP User Guide for details.
 The operators require certain information regarding VNF licences.
 This information currently is delivered out of band.